-The intro on the Madness cover is spoken by the band's trumpet player and backing singer Chas Smash.
-The line "Don't Watch That, Watch This" is also from a Prince Buster song called The Scorcher.
+The intro on is spoken by the band's trumpet player and backing singer Chas Smash.
+The line "Don't Watch That, Watch This" is also from a Prince Buster song called "The Scorcher".

-My Girl was the group's third single release and reached No.3 in the UK singles chart.
-The track was taken from the debut album One Step Beyond.
+"My Girl" was the group's third single release and reached No.3 in the UK singles chart.
 A reissue in 1992 to promote their compilation album Divine Madness reached #27

-Baggy Trousers was released by Madness in 1980 and lifted from the album Absolutely.
+"Baggy Trousers" was released by Madness in 1980 as the lead single from the album Absolutely.
 Released on September 5th 1980, the song became a big autumnal hit here in Britain, peaking at No.3.

 Now this one was very popular at the school disco, and the video is best-remembered for the moment when the group's saxophone player, Lee Thompson, is seen flying in the air whilst playing his solo.

-If you watched the 2012 Diamond Jubilee celebrations, then you will remember that live performance of this song which featured a brilliant light show, in which the palace was transformed into terraced housing and a dolls house, along with many other imaginative projections.
+If you watched the 2012 Diamond Jubilee celebrations then you will remember that live performance of this song which featured a brilliant light show, in which the palace was transformed into terraced housing and a dolls house, along with many other imaginative projections.